Ramprasad-Group/PSP/README.md

-# Welcome to PolymerStructurePredictor (PSP)
+# PolymerStructurePredictor (PSP)

+In the case of organic oligomers/polymers, preparing 3D-geometries is the first and crucial step for high-level *ab-initio* calculation.
+Building 3D structures by hand is not only a tedious job but sometimes challenging as well.
+The PSP makes your life a lot easier by automatically generating proper 3D structures from SMILES strings.

+>The PSP generates monomer, oligomers and polymer chains as well as crystal structures from a SMILES string.

+## Documentation, Discussion and Contribution
-PSP documents are available on [Ramprasad Group website](http://ramprasad.mse.gatech.edu/).
+* PSP documents are available on [Ramprasad Group website](http://ramprasad.mse.gatech.edu/).
+* Mailing list:
+* Issues:

 ## Installation